 We are offering an exclusive counselling & psychotherapy discount for those who contact us and state ‘My Tunbridge Wells’ between now and October 2017.
 You will be eligible for a 10% discount.

-We provide Psychotherapy, Counselling, CBT and Logotherapy in the Atman Clinic in Royal Tunbridge Wells, TN4.
+We provide Psychotherapy, Counselling, CBT and Logotherapy at SPA House on Grosvenor Road in Royal Tunbridge Wells, TN1.
 We also have practices in the world renowned area of Harley Street, West End, Central London W1 & Rochester, Kent ME1.

 By L.Harris & T Potter 2016